Advising Notes for Fall 2019

 - How do I find a description of courses?
 They are at the bottom of this page.

 - Where do I find ICC attribute designations?
 The Homer class schedule is not always up to date about ICC attributes.
 What we expect for attributes is listed below, but we can’t guarantee these.
-If it is listed in Homer it is a guarantee, otherwise it is only what we are hoping to accomplish.
+If it is listed in Homer it is a guarantee, otherwise, it is only what we are hoping to accomplish.

 - When do I register?
 Honors students get to register on the first day.
-This year that is Tuesday, April 3 at 7:30 am.

 - I need a course override, how do I do that?
 There is an electronic process for course overrides.
 See Electronic Override Instructions.
 Please use overrides sparingly.
 If you’re getting worried about your schedule, check in with your advisor rather than filling out 5 overrides.